SDEAvinash/PythonKattis/Above Average/README.md

 3 Todo: Add try except blocks and sys.stderr to get detailed errors in order to debug.

 4 Cheers!
 Happy coding
+  And One more Thing if you want to run exceutable file , add shebang at the starting of the code `#!/usr/bin/env python3`